VladG1278/PasswordCracker/README.md

  Notes:
   - Rainbow Table files should be stored on a external hard drive due to the large file size
-  - We have included a Rainbow Table with the first 8 characters of plaintext passwords
+  - We will include a Rainbow Table with the first 8 characters of plaintext passwordsat a later time

  Bugs:
   -  the last text that was tested will repeat twice in the text file (Rainbow Table file)